enderger/TOS2-Auto-Crossout/README.md

 ## CREDITS
 - [Curtis](https://github.com/Curtbot9000), who helped me learn the ropes of TOS2 modding (and who I got the rewritten code using Role Buckets from)

+## MIRRORS
+- Contributions should be done on the main repository at <https://sr.ht/~hutzdog/TOS2-Auto-Crossout>
+- A mirror on Codeberg exists at <https://codeberg.org/Hutzdog/TOS2-Auto-Crossout>
+- A mirror on GitHub exists at <https://github.com/enderger/TOS2-Auto-Crossout>